Abdulrahman078/Assignment-1-Integrating-Text-to-Text-AI-Pipelines-with-Gradio/README.md

-# Assignment-1-Integrating-Text-to-Text-AI-Pipelines-with-Gradio
-This project illustrate the implementation of  a sentiment-analysis pipeline using Hugging-Face models along with Gradio and other libraries.
+# Sentiment Analysis Using Hugging Face and Gradio
+**Project Overview**

+This project demonstrates the integration of Hugging Face's "text-to-text" models with "Gradio", a tool for building interactive user interfaces, to perform "sentiment analysis".
+The task involves classifying text data as "positive", "neutral", or "negative sentiments".
+Two pre-trained models are utilized: one for "English" and another for "Arabic" sentiment analysis.